Kaiaysez/Portfolio/README.md

 ### [Assignment 4: Implementing the EM algorithm and hypothesis testing via bootstrapping (Code: R)](https://github.com/Kaiaysez/STAT3500-Assignment-4)
 * Implementing the EM algorithm for Gaussian mixture models in R.
 * Selecting the number of clusters using the Bayesian Information Criterion (BIC).
-* Parameter estimation and hypothesis testing via parametric and non-parametric bootstraps.
+* Parameter estimation and hypothesis testing via parametric and non-parametric bootstraps

+<br/><br/>

 ## Computer Vision Deep Learning Project: Estimating the probability of potting a ball in billiards using a convolutional neural network.